skhanal5/stockdweebs-bot/README.md

 * !setchannel* (channel name) -restricts this bot to one text channel in order to reduce spam
 * !alerts* (on/off) - posts a real-time stream of twitter posts from the StockDweebs twitter (may be slightly delayed depending on traffic)

-These commands are all text-based and can be inputted in a text channel in a discord server after, the bot has been configured with the proper settings.
+These commands are all text-based and can be inputted in a text channel in a discord server once the bot has been configured with the proper settings.
 The bot will respond in the designated text-channel as specified by the server admin.

 **Warning:** Any commands marked with an asterisk (*) are restricted for Discord users that have the "administrator" permission.
 Those features are mainly for configuring the bot and should not be allowed for widespread use in a server from others outside the server admin.